baens/blog.baens.net/content/posts/step-by-step-kotlin-jaxrs-hello-world.md

 **Line 12**: This is all you need to add.
 A new instance of the `Application` class and the Grizzly server does all the rest for you.

 Now, one last thing, we need to add a dependency for Jersey.
-This one will make all of the magical dependency injection happen behind the scenes and you need one because the system was made to be generic.
-The specific implementation we will use is [HK2](https://javaee.github.io/hk2/) as opposed to [Guice](https://github.com/google/guice) or others.
+This one will make all of the magical dependency injection happen behind the scenes.
+The Jersey team have made this configurable dependency, so if you want a different type of injection system you can.
+The specific one implementation we will use is [HK2](https://javaee.github.io/hk2/) as opposed to [Guice](https://github.com/google/guice) or others.
 This was just the default that I've used and have had no problems with it so I recommend it.
 So here is the line that needs to be added.

 **build.gradle (parts)**
 {{< highlight gradle "linenos=table,hl_lines=4,linenostart=22" >}}